sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/05-install-arch.md

 Check that the YubiKey challenge was successfully saved to `/etc/ykde.conf` with `cat /etc/ykde.conf`.

 ## mkinitcpio
-The next step is to prepare the `mkinitcpio.conf` to encrypt the partition at boot.
+The next step is to prepare the `mkinitcpio.conf` to detect and unlock an encrypted partition at boot.
 Open the file with `vi /etc/mkinitcpio.conf` and replace the *HOOKS* line with the following content.

 > Don't add `encrypt` hook, because we ues ykfde and respect the order !!!